GOAL: Explore the Concept’s Protagonist and Antagonist and their conflict.

 DELIVERABLES: Multiple versions of a Protagonist & Antagonist and their conflict.
 150 words each.

-In order to structure the process of character exploration and development, explore the below questions for both:
+To structure the process of character exploration and development, explore the below questions for both:

 - What is our character afraid of?
 What are his/her Weaknesses?